Nonprofit 501(c)(3) articles of incorporation sample

 Certificate of Adoption of Articles of Incorporation

-We, the undersigned, do hereby certify that the above stated Articles of Incorporation of (Nam of the corporation) were approved by the board of directors on (Date and day) and constitute a complete copy of Articles of Incorporation of the (Nam of the corporation).
+We, the undersigned, do hereby certify that the above stated Articles of Incorporation of [Name of the Nonprofit Organization or Corporation] were approved by the board of directors on (Date and day) and constitute a complete copy of Articles of Incorporation of the [Name of the Nonprofit Organization or Corporation].

 Names, addresses and signatures of all directors and incorporators.